 Coffee rubbed hanger steak

-If you make this wildly flavorful coffee rubbed hanger steak recipe, please come back and leave me a comment below with your feedback.
+If you make this wildly flavorful grilled hanger steak recipe, please come back and leave me a comment below with your feedback.
 Definitely take a photo of the dish and be sure to tag #foodfidelity so that I can see them.
 You can also keep up with my food exploits as well as original recipes!
 You can find me on Instagram, Facebook, Twitter, and Pinterest.
 If you like any of the music you find on the site, visit me at Spotify to find curated monthly playlists.

 For another coffee rubbed protein dish try these coffee rubbed lamb chops.